IATI/IATI-Schemas/README.txt

 iati-organization-schema.xsd    XML schema for describing aid
                                 organizations and their budgets.

+iati-common.xsd                 A supplementary schema with common
+                                IATI markup.
+Must be in the same directory as the above.

 xml.xsd                         A supplementary schema that must be in
                                 the same directory as the above.